-- Be knowledgeable about the college and the communities that comprise the district.
-Use that knowledge in part to help the board and the CEO focus on the future. - Ensure the board is involved in defining the vision and mission, is focused on student success, and monitors institutional effectiveness. - Communicate regularly with the CEO and as needed with the board to keep all members informed about district matters specifically and community college issues in general. - Represent the board to the public.
+- Be knowledgeable about the college and the communities that comprise the district. - Ensure the board is involved in defining the vision and mission, is focused on student success, and monitors institutional effectiveness. - Communicate regularly with the CEO and as needed with the board to keep all members informed about district matters specifically and community college issues in general. - Represent the board to the public.
 The board president may attend public events on behalf of the board or designate other trustees to do so.